Colonial roots of gender inequality in Africa

 The colonial roots of gender inequality refers to the political, educational, and economic inequalities between men and women in Africa.
 According to a Global Gender Gap Index report published in 2018, it would take 135 years to close the gender gap in Sub-Saharan Africa and nearly 153 years in North Africa.
 While much more is known about the effects of colonialism on all African people, less is known about the impacts of colonialism on specifically women.
 There are competing theories about the cause of gender inequality in Africa.
 Some scholars suggest its genesis is in slavery and colonialism.
-For most women, colonialism resulted in an erosion of traditions and rights that formerly granted women equality and esteem.
+Some Scholars argue that, colonialism resulted in an erosion of traditions and rights that formerly granted women equality and esteem.
 Some women in pre-colonial Africa held positions of power and were influential in many aspects of their societies.
 Other women were slaves in pre-colonial African societies.
 All this changed during the colonial period.
 With new forms of gender inequality introduced, many of the cultural underpinnings of African societies were eroded, and this harm has been challenging to mend.
 Theoretical frameworks that help to explain the colonial roots of gender inequality include coloniality of power and coloniality of gender.
 These decolonial concepts provide an account of how gender inequality became situated within the African context and help to explain why present-day inequalities, including women's political underrepresentation, remain significant challenges for Africa.

 On the other hand, pre-colonial slavery in Africa included kingdoms, such as the Yoruba kingdom, owning eunuchs, that is, slaves whose genitals had been mutilated.
 There were also women whose genitals had been mutilated, and female slaves in Africa before European colonialism.
 According to Yoruba anthropologist Daniel Fadipe, a Yoruba wife could be whipped by her husband in pre-colonial times.
 Slavery before Western colonialism can be attributed to indigenous African customs (including native patriarchy) and also to the expansion of Islam, since from the 7th century onwards, Arab Islam expanded into Africa and enslaved many African people.
 Millions of them, including women, were taken as slaves to the Middle East and others remained within the continent.